jakecable/telecom-complaint-prediction/README.md

 # End-to-End Customer Complaint Analysis & Prediction API

-This project is a full-cycle data science initiative designed to analyze the drivers of customer complaints and build a predictive modeling service.
-The process involved a multi-stage pipeline: data engineering, interactive visualization, statistical analysis, advanced modeling, and finally, deployment as a live REST API.
+This project is a full-cycle data science project designed to analyze the drivers of customer complaints and build predictive models.
+The process involved a multi-stage pipeline: data engineering, interactive visualization, statistical analysis, advanced modeling, and deployment as a REST API.

 ## Tech Stack
 *   **Data Engineering:** Python, Pandas